Our Policies

 Emergency Situations

-There are measures in place to deal with a resident that goes runs away from Boise Girls Academy.
+There are measures in place to deal with a resident that runs away from Boise Girls Academy.
 We immediately call the local authorities/police to make them aware that a student is missing.
 We will make the parent/s aware of what is occurring.
 Boise Girls Academy holds no liability regarding situations a student may find herself in upon running away.

 Transportation Services